TreacherousNexus/mastodome/README.md

 ## New in this release (0.3)
 See `CHANGELOG` for a full list of changes.
 The most notable features are:

-* Setup now installs fixed version "known good" pip dependencies
+* Setup now installs fixed versions "known good" pip dependencies
-* Re-licensed project under MIT terms
+* Re-licenses project under MIT terms
-* Removed third party assets that were licensed under AGPL
+* Removes third party assets that were licensed under AGPL

 ### Known Issues & Limitations
 * This project is no longer in active development, so there may be bugs.